danwerner21/CUBIX09/README.md

 Cubix can be started from CP/M by launching the cubix.com file located in the bin folder for each respective system.

 Cubix can also be started by uploading the cubix.s19 file located in the bin folder for each respective system.
 Then transferring control to $1000.
+The MON09 Rom software in the 6809PC can additionally write this image to storage with the "OW" command.
+The "OS" command will then boot that image.

 ## Using the DUODYNE Front Panel SD interface